Code0x58/fsnotify/README.md

 ## FAQ

+**Are symlinks followed?**
+As of v2.0.0 symlinks are no longer followed.
+You will have to explicitly get the underlying path with [`filepath.EvalSymlinks(path)`](https://golang.org/pkg/path/filepath/#EvalSymlinks) before passing it to the watcher if you want this behaviour.
+See [example_test.go](https://github.com/fsnotify/fsnotify/blob/master/example_test.go).

 **When a file is moved to another directory is it still being watched?**

 No (it shouldn't be, unless you are watching where it was moved to).